 Driving can be incredibly stressful for a multitude of reasons.
 From traffic jams, to distracted drivers, to getting cut off, and then sudden stops, lack of turn signals, wildlife crossings, and “almost” car crashes, there are endless reasons drivers can become frustrated, anxious, or overwhelmed.
 Getting behind the wheel requires patience, attentiveness, and preparation.
 Learning how to manage your own emotions while driving, as well as managing your reactions to aggressive drivers, are very important skills in facing the constant challenges on the road.

-Managing Your Own Emotions While Driving:
+Managing Your Own Emotions While Driving

 While this may seem like an obvious one, it’s important to take slow and deep breaths, which can help de-escalate rising emotions.
 Deep breathing will increase the supply of oxygen to your brain, which stimulates the parasympathetic nervous system, thus promoting a state of calmness.

-Cool Down:
+Cool Down

 We all react differently to incoming threats, and sometimes another driver’s negligence or bad intentions can set us off.
 If you feel your anger, frustration, or anxiety escalating, it’s fine to pull over.
 Take a second to compose yourself.
-If you have the option to remove yourself, even just for a minute, it’s better than letting the heat of the moment dictate your decisions while driving.
+If you have the option to remove yourself, even just for a minute, it’s better than letting the heat of the present moment dictate your decisions while driving.

 In some cases, you may not have the liberty to pull over right away in an emotional situation.
 It’s important to take your deep breaths and concentrate on defensive driving tactics: IPDE: Identify, Predict, Decide and Execute.